 Health - Food - Science - Community

-High consumption of well-cooked meat may increase the risk of developing pancreatic cancer.
+Ingesting large amounts of fruits and vegetables may reduce the risk of developing cancer.

-Eating large quantities of red meat may be associated with elevated total, cancer, and cardiovascular disease (CVD) mortality risk.
+Eating large quantities of pulses may lower the cancer, obesity, diabetes, and heart disease risk.

 High serum concentrations and bioactivity of insulin and IGF-1 may promote the development and proliferation of cancerous cells.